 As shown in the test results’ table, each STR marker tested is listed together with the probability of occurrence in the general population.

-This is a ratio that indicates how many times more likely it is that the alleged father is the biological father than a randomly selected unrelated man of similar ethnic background.
-The CPI is based solely on genetic evidence and is determined by multiplying the individual PIs for each locus tested.
+The combined paternity index is the likelihood that the alleged father is the biological father of the child rather than an unrelated, untested man of similar ethnic origin.
+The CPI is calculated by multiplying the PIs for each tested genetic marker.